 Maimonides advocated a correspondence between the two material substances, the matter of the microcosm below and the matter of the macrocosmic aether above.
 The general idea of unity of substance compels.
 Despite the fact that there really is no aether above, it seems that there is one material reality beneath all appearances.
+(Averroes abandoned the aether, holding that the spheres are pure form.
+See Shem Tov, page 111a; Wolfson, Crescas, 607).

-In Maimonides' account, there were originally varieties of vapours, ha-edim: then, due to three of the four basic forces, all the minerals, plants and animals arose according to their elemental proportions (see on this Friedlander's fascinating note 5 on 289).
+In Maimonides' account, there were originally varieties of vapours, ha-edim: then, due to three of the four basic forces, all the minerals, plants and animals arose according to their elemental proportions (see on this

+Friedlander's fascinating note 5 on 289).
 The concept of some kind of original condensation of minerals from vapours is interesting.